 Do you regularly contemplate on what you could have done differently only if you can rewind your life?
 Well, here’s your chance of taking a stab at it (in your imagination).
 Take out a piece of paper and go back to the highlights of your life in the last decade.

 Recount the life experiences and events that shaped you.
-And besides your learnings from them, is there any advice you’ll share with your younger self?
+And beside your learnings from them, is there any advice you’d share with your younger self?
 Maybe, your wiser adult self will praise your younger version for showing courage at a particular juncture.
-Perhaps, you’ll empathize and forgive the younger self for their mistakes.
+Perhaps, you’ll empathize and forgive your younger self for their mistakes.

-Looking back at your life can emotionally overwhelm you, but don’t overthink the exercise.
+Looking back at your life can emotionally overwhelm you, so don’t overthink the exercise.
 You can take time to cherish your memories, but get down to writing ASAP (without filters).

 3. Pick Your Favorite Character From A Recent Movie You Watched.
 Now, Write Their Backstory…

-One primary tool that actors use to emote honestly on the screen is constructing a backstory for the characters they are portraying.
-The idea is to imagine life events in the past life of the character (mostly not depicted in a movie) that justify the scene that.
+One primary tool that actors use to emote honestly on screen is constructing a backstory for the characters they are portraying.
+The idea is to imagine events in the past life of the character (mostly not depicted in a movie) that justify that scene.